Ajacs/globant-poc/README.md

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

+If you use linux , you can install mvn with the following commands:

+    sudo apt-get purge maven maven2 maven3
+    sudo apt-add-repository ppa:andrei-pozolotin/maven3
+    sudo apt-get update
+    sudo apt-get install maven3

     mvn
     grunt